SOA EVALUATION

 C) To orchestrate service compositions

-D) To centralize service interactions
+D) To promote flexibility in service interactions

 • 6.
 What emerged as a key component in SOA implementations during the mid-2000s?